Sacramental Preparation

 During the Season of Lent in the Spring Term of Year 3, Catholic children who have followed the parish guidance receive the Sacrament of Reconciliation.

-In preparation for this Sacrament, the children spend time in their R.E. lessons, prayer services and at home reflecting on how their good and bad choices have consequences and as such impact on other people as well as themselves and their relationship with God.
+In preparation for this Sacrament, the children will have six sessions preparing for the sacrament in school and at home reflecting on how their good and bad choices have consequences and as such impact on other people as well as themselves and their relationship with God.

 Through studying Bible stories such as Zacchaeus the tax collector and parables like the Prodigal Son, the children learn about Jesus’ teachings on repentance and forgiveness and strive to live these out in their daily lives.
 The children also learn the Act of Sorrow and pray this regularly throughout the year.